godo0209/cs-app/README.md

 You can clone the repository or just [download the release V1.0.0](https://github.com/godo0209/cs-app/releases/download/v1.0.0/cs-app-release.zip) (if you downloaded the release please extract the zip into a folder).

->💡 From there you just double click the file `runproject.jar` and click the button that will appear.
+>💡 From there you just double click the files `run.bat` or `run.sh` depending on the OS you are using.
+Then if everything is set up ok a window with a button will appear and you just have to click it.

-The file `runproject.jar` was created to make things easier and will run the services needed to work and also will open the app file for you.
+The files `run.bat` and `run.sh` ust check if java is installed propertly and exec the file `runproject.jar`, that was created to make things easier and will run the services needed to work.
+That file will also open the app file for you.
 But if you prefer manual steps, run:

 ```
 git clone https://github.com/godo0209/cs-app